top of page

 • Mission: Founded to spark the city's collective imagination, leverage the talent of its multifaceted population and many organizations, and lead up to and beyond Portsmouth's 400th anniversary in 2023.

-PORTSMOUTH SMART GROWTH: WWW.PORTSMOUTHSMARTGROWTH.ORG
+PORTSMOUTH SMART GROWTH: HTTPS://GRASSROOSFUND.ORG/GROUPS/PORTSMOUTH-SMART-GROWTH-FOR-THE-21ST-CENTURY

 • Mission: Is a volunteer group of locals who organize and support events that encourage discussion on city planning and development.

-SAVE KITTERY WATERS: WWW.SAVE-KITTERY-WATERS.MAILCHIMPSITES.COM
+SAVE KITTERY WATERS: HTTPS://SAVEKITTERYWATERS.ORG

 • Mission: A grassroots movement of Kittery, ME volunteers who are dedicated to improving and ultimately protecting the quality of the Spruce Creek Watershed through community education and outreach.